MicrosoftDocs/windows-dev-docs/hub/apps/get-started/uno-simple-photo-viewer.md

 }
 ```

 This class will serve as a model to represent the image files in the `GridView`.
 Although it should technically possible to run the app at this point, it may not render the images correctly or display their properties.
-In the next sections, we will make a set of changes to these copied files to make them compatible in a multi-platform context.
+In the next sections, we'll make a set of changes to these copied files to make them compatible in a multi-platform context.

 ### Using preprocessor directives

 In the desktop project from the previous tutorial, the `MainPage.xaml.cs` file contains a `GetItemsAsync` method that enumerates items from a `StorageFolder` representing the installed package location.
-Because that location is not available on certain platforms such as WebAssembly, we will need to make changes to this method to make it compatible with all platforms.
-We will accordingly make some changes to the `ImageFileInfo` class to ensure compatibility.
+Because that location is not available on certain platforms such as WebAssembly, we'll need to make changes to this method to make it compatible with all platforms.
+We'll accordingly make some changes to the `ImageFileInfo` class to ensure compatibility.

-First, we will make changes to the `GetItemsAsync` method.
+First, make the required changes to the `GetItemsAsync` method.
 Replace the `GetItemsAsync` method in the `MainPage.xaml.cs` file with the following code:

 ```csharp
 private async Task GetItemsAsync()